4 straightforward steps to switching NBN providers

 For those homes with Fibre-to-the-Premises and Fixed Wireless NBN connections, though, you can potentially order a service with a new provider on one of your NBN connection box’s available data ports, then cancel with your old provider once you’re up and running.
 This may mean you can avoid downtime entirely between providers, but you should still check the fine print for any associated exit or sign-up fees to save money when switching.

 Step 3: Sign up with your new provider

 You shouldn’t be charged for your new service from the moment you sign up, but you will be charged once the service is active with your new provider (keep an eye out for a text or email saying as much).
-When signing up for a new NBN provider, factor in whether you need new networking equipment, such as a modem-router.
+When switching NBN providers, factor in whether you need new networking equipment, such as a modem router.

 If you’ve been using your existing provider’s email service, you’ll want to migrate your emails and contact data to another service (e.g. Gmail or Outlook) before cancelling with them.
 Be sure to also let your new provider know if you’d like to keep your existing NBN landline number with your new service and them to port it over.

 Even if your new provider tells you your existing connection will be cancelled, contact your existing provider to verify this.
 Also ask your old provider to confirm when you can expect to receive your final bill, any additional costs you should expect to see on that bill, and whether you’re required to return any equipment within a particular timeframe so as not to incur a penalty.

 Service transfers between providers should take less than two business days to complete.
 If you’re lucky, it should be measured in hours rather than days.
 Internet downtime when switching NBN providers is also usually less than 24 hours, but may also be as short as half an hour.
 You may need to power cycle your modem router to complete the provider changeover.